Trivial or impossible -- dichotomous data difficulty masks model differences (on ImageNet and beyond)

 \subsection{Dataset subsampling according to Dichotomous Data Difficulty reveals differences between models}

 So far we have seen that models agree despite markedly different choices of architecture, training objectives, and many other aspects.
-While we hypothesized DDD (a dataset issue) to be the cause, an alternative explanation would be that models simply agree irrespective of the choice of data difficulty.
-In order to differentiate between these two competing hypotheses we performed an experiment where we removed both the ``trivial'' and the ``impossible'' images from the training dataset.
+While we hypothesized DDD---a dataset problem---to be the cause, an alternative explanation would be that models simply agree irrespective of the choice of data difficulty.
+In order to differentiate between these two competing hypotheses we performed an experiment where we removed both the ``trivial'' and the ``impossible'' images from the ImageNet validation dataset.
+The training dataset was not altered.
 If model agreement is indeed caused by DDD, then we should find much stronger differences between different models (as indicated through lower error consistency scores).
-The results are presented in Figure~\ref{fig:ImageNetSubsampling}: Indeed, model differences are now much more pronounced, in many cases the consistency between different models even approaches zero, indicating that some networks make truly independent decisions, i.e. have learned independent decision boundaries whilst being similarly accurate.
+The results are presented in Figure~\ref{fig:ImageNetSubsampling}: Indeed, model differences are now much more pronounced, in many cases the consistency between different models even approaches zero, indicating that some networks make truly independent decisions, i.e. have learned independent decision boundaries whilst being similarly accurate---their different inductive biases now show.
 This shows that the high agreement between different models (as observed e.g.\ by \cite{geirhos2020beyond,geirhos2021partial} and \cite{mania2019model}) is a result of dataset DDD problems, not that inductive bias does not matter much.
 Please note that the reduced consistency is not trivially caused by the removal of impossible and trivial images: Even when removing extreme images (all models correct/incorrect), two models could agree or disagree on the remaining images of intermediate difficulty (error consistency is calculated pair-wise).

-Finally, we show that there are some particularly easy and hard classes, see section~\ref{sec:ListImageNet} in the Appendix.
+Finally, we show that there are some particularly easy and hard classes (Section~\ref{sec:ListImageNet} in the Appendix).